AHMEDSANA/PaliGemma-Fine-tuning-on-Flickr8k-Dataset/README.md

 # 4. Fine-tunes only attention layers
 # 5. Saves the trained model to /kaggle/working/PaliGemma_Fine_Tune_Flickr8k/
 #    (update location if running locally)

+Or
+you can just copy and paste the code from finetune-paligemma.ipynb to kaggle and add the dataset from the input option in kaggle and just run the code and it will execute.
 ```

 ## 🔮 Inference